 The origins of the PCDC lie in the INRG Data Commons, now the largest collection of neuroblastoma patient clinical data in the world.
 In collaboration with the INRG Consortium, the CRI launched the public INRG Data Commons and cohort discovery tool in 2013, leveraging consortium-building, regulatory, and data harmonization work that has been ongoing since 2004.
 The success of this project, which has resulted in more than 25 high-impact publications, led Dr. Volchenboum to explore expanding these methods across new disease areas.

 The INRG Consortium and Data Commons, as well as other tracking and analysis platforms developed by the CRI, paved the way for rapid development of additional data commons.
 INSTRuCT, the second major initiative to become part of the PCDC, is an international consortium and data commons for clinical data related to soft-tissue sarcomas.
-Work on INSTRuCT began in 2017 and the data commons and cohort discovery tool launched in 2018.
+Work on INSTRuCT began in 2017 and the data commons and cohort discovery tool launched in 2018 with funding by the Rally Foundation for Childhood Cancer Research.

 While growing the INRG and establishing INSTRuCT, we also began to partner with existing research groups to apply the PCDC methodology to additional forms of pediatric cancer.
 In 2018, we began to work with acute myeloid leukemia data by establishing a partnership with the Leukemia and Lymphoma Society to develop the infrastructure for the Pediatric Acute Leukemia (PedAL) Initiative.
 In 2019, we partnered with the MaGIC consortium to update and enhance a data dictionary for germ cell tumors and transfer their consortium data to the PCDC, and we began similar data dictionary work with other groups addressing acute lymphocytic leukemia, Ewing sarcoma, osteosarcoma, and Hodgkin’s lymphoma.